Perfect colorings of the infinite square grid: coverings and twin colors: Main results

-A diagonal is called an \dll ab-diagonal iff it consists of $\{\cll{a},\cll{b}\}$-nodes and, moreover, the colors alternate on the diagonal, i.\,e., all its nodes of type $[2i,\cdot]$ ($i\in \ZZ$) are $\cll{a}$-nodes and all its nodes of type $[2i+1,\cdot]$ ($i\in \ZZ$) are $\cll{b}$-nodes, or vice versa.
-An \dll{a}{b}-diagonal is called a \emph{binary diagonal} iff $\cll{a}\neq\cll{b}$.
-Note that $\cll{a}$ and $\cll{b}$ are twins in this case.
-By \emph{shifting} of a binary \dll{a}{b}-diagonal we mean swapping the colors \cll{a} and \cll{b} on that diagonal.
+By \emph{shifting} a binary \dll{a}{b}-diagonal we mean swapping the colors \cll{a} and \cll{b} on that diagonal.
 Such operation does not change the perfectness of the coloring of the whole grid.
-Two colorings are shifting equivalent if one is equivalent to a coloring be obtained from the other by shifting binary diagonals.
+Two colorings or semicolorings are \emph{shifting equivalent} iff one of them is equivalent to a coloring (respectively, semicoloring) obtained from the other by shifting binary diagonals.

-A coloring of a graph $G$ is called \emph{orbit}, if there is a subgroup $\Phi$ of the automorphism group $\mathrm{Aut}(G)$ of $G$ such that \begin{itemize} \item any two nodes ${\bar x}$ and ${\bar y}$ have the same color if and only if ${\bar x}=\phi({\bar y})$ for some $\phi$ in $\Phi$ (i.e., ${\bar x}$ and ${\bar y}$ belong to the same orbit under the action of $\Phi$). \end{itemize} It is straightforward and well known that every orbit coloring is a perfect coloring.
+A coloring of a graph $G$ is called \emph{orbit}, if there is a subgroup $\Phi$ of the automorphism group $\mathrm{Aut}(G)$ of $G$ such that \begin{itemize} \item any two nodes ${\bar x}$ and ${\bar y}$ have the same color if and only if ${\bar x}=\varphi({\bar y})$ for some $\varphi$ in $\Phi$ (i.e., ${\bar x}$ and ${\bar y}$ belong to the same orbit under the action of $\Phi$). \end{itemize} It is straightforward and well known that every orbit coloring is a perfect coloring.